Simple Living With Nature

 While usnea is technically edible, it isn’t particularly tasty and can cause some stomach upset if it isn’t leached properly.

-Where usnea really shines is with its amazing medicinal benefits!
+Where usnea really shines is with its amazing herbal uses and properties!

-First and foremost, usnea is an immune system tonic and has powerful antibiotic and antiviral properties.
+First and foremost, usnea has been studied and shown to have powerful antibiotic, antimicrobial, and antiviral properties.

-It has amazing benefits for the respiratory system and can effectively help to heal bronchitis, pneumonia, sinus infections, strep throat, colds, flus, and other respiratory complaints.
+In traditional herbalism practice, usnea is typically used to support the respiratory system in individuals with bronchitis, pneumonia, sinus infections, strep throat, colds, flu, and other respiratory complaints.

-Usnea is also highly beneficial for urinary tract and kidney infections.
+Trained herbalists also use Usnea to soothe urinary tract and kidney infections.

-The best way to use usnea for health, respiratory, and immune system benefits is to make an usnea tincture.
+The best way to use usnea internally is to make an usnea tincture.

 It can also be made into a tea, but it is very bitter and doesn’t taste very pleasant.

-Usnea is also well known as a wound healer and helps to prevent infection.
-It can be made into a poultice to be applied directly on a wound, which is good to know when you are out hiking in the woods!
+Usnea is also well-known for its wound-healing properties and helps prevent infection.
+It can be made into a poultice to be applied directly to a wound, which is particularly useful when you are out hiking in the woods.

 If you prefer to buy tinctures rather than make your own, I highly recommend Herb Pharm!
-They carry Usnea Tincture, as well as different immune boosting blends, alcohol-free glycerites, and products for kids.
-Use this code for 15% off your order: COLLEEN15
+They carry Usnea Tincture, as well as different immune-boosting blends, alcohol-free glycerites, and products for kids.

 Herb Pharm products can also be found on Amazon here.